pbyrne84/pbyrne84.github.io/HowTheOrganisationOfThingsInScopeAffectsOurAbilityToDeliver.md

 Can things be done in a way where this is not needed?
 ```

-We would tire ourselves out very quickly if we had to open all implementations we use (think map operation on List etc).
+We would tire ourselves out very quickly if we had to open all implementations we use, for example, the map operation on List.
 Could it
 indicate our organisational skills are being used poorly?
 Are we getting lost in what we are doing all the time as we are going
 blind looking at code needlessly?
 I get code blind with things opening and closing all the time.

 Usually this happens a lot in test harness organisation.
 Tests can be viewed as a chore, making it harder to notice when they
 become a real chore.
+Ideally, you only ever need 2 files open, the code and test and working in both should feel fairly
+intuitive with a small amount of experience in a project.

 ## Too many things in the current code scope, impossible to remember, broken muscle memory

 At the start of our project when it is empty, we can go fast as things are light.
-There are custom few files to have to refer to,
+There are few custo files to have to refer to,
 we are at a point working from memory is easy, we are not overloaded by unneeded context all the time.
 We are also at the point
 where we probably don't think that much about organisation as we can do things like just use inheritance all the time for re-use
 (over abusing traits in an opportunistic fashion) etc. I catch myself doing it, I quite often wrongly intuitively go for it after 20 years